-Transfer students' cumulative grade point averages will include grades earned in courses at Dallas Baptist University plus grades earned in courses accepted in transfer to DBU.
+Transfer students' grades earned on course work accepted in transfer to DBU will not become a part of the DBU grade point average.
 No course with a grade of "D" or "F" will be accepted in transfer.
-The combined cumulative grade point average will be used to determine:
+Only Dallas Baptist University residence credit will be considered in calculating the grade point average to determine: